Panda279TV/Pandas-CSS3-Hamburger/README.md

 ## Introduction

-The Hamburger need a little Javascript, that he can Animate his self!
-Just Toggle the is-active class!
-Copy this to your Javascript File!
+###### The hamburger needs a little bit of Javascript.
+The only thing you have to do is toggle the class "is-active"!
+So when you click, the class is added and when you click again it is removed!
+Just insert the code below into your Javascript file.

     var hamburger = document.querySelector('.hamburger');